Oichkatzelesfrettschen/research-unix-v10/docs/Roadmap.md

 ### Design Principles
 Across all phases the implementation emphasizes capability-based security, robust error handling and efficient resource management.
 Buffer overflows and integer errors must be prevented, and all operations validated against the caller's capability set.

+### Further Reading

+- [ben-books collection](ben-books/) – additional documentation and historical context.
+- [Mailbox IPC](IPC.md) – details on the message-based interprocess communication used in the tests.
+- [Modular Services Testing](services/testing.md) – instructions for running the POSIX wrapper test suite.